 When I first started writing about my struggle with vaginal pain, I mentioned that it felt like one of my greatest fears was materializing: that I am stuck with this unprovoked pain forever.
 Seven months later, the pain and inflammation persists.
 So yes, for now I am living in tandem with one of my greatest fears.
 Some days, or hours, it still feels as awful as it sounds.

 And yet.
 Ever since I hit a new emotional low-point this past November, something very subtle began shifting.
-In tiny momentary miracles, I've started to palpate the presence of a gift-beyond-measure tucked deep, deep inside this painful fiasco.
-(That is to say, when I'm not trying to annihilate the shit out of the pain!)
+In the briefest of moments, I've started to palpate the presence of a gift tucked somewhere inside this painful fiasco.
+(That is to say, when I'm not trying to annihilate the shit out of the pain.)

-A couple months ago, five months into this mess of physical pain, around Thanksgiving, I was bumping up against the darkest, grizzliest, most profound despair I've ever experienced, the kind that made me persistently think I didn't want to live anymore, if this is what my life was going to look and feel like.
-Those words may be hard to read, but trust me, they are much harder to feel.
+A couple months ago, five months into this mess of physical pain, around Thanksgiving, I was bumping up against the darkest, grizzliest despair I've ever experienced, the kind that made me persistently think I didn't want to live anymore, if this is what my life was going to look and feel like.
 When I started this blog, I made a commitment to myself that I wouldn't mince words.
-No matter how scary, I would name that which we are usually too terrified or ashamed to name.
 So yes, a large part of me wanted to die.